 With the 2.0 release of Sysdig Secure, we’re excited to support new integrations with services Azure provides around containers and Kubernetes.
-Today we’ll be diving deeper into how to integrate Sysdig Secure with ACR (Azure Container Registry) to scan images for for security, compliance, and reliability.
+Today we’ll be diving deeper into how to integrate Sysdig Secure with ACR (Azure Container Registry) to scan images for Kubernetes with security and compliance purposes.
 Sysdig has offered unified monitoring and security for container and Kubernetes deployments on Azure for years, and now with native CI/CD and registry integrations we’ve moved earlier into the developer lifecycle.

 About Azure Container Registry